 Many people can obtain their first marketing role with this core skillset; if you can communicate well and demonstrate creativity, that will be enough to help you obtain an entry-level role in the industry.
-You will typically need to build on-the-job experience through several years in marketing generalist roles (such as marketing coordinator or marketing assistant) learning the foundations of content creation, marketing strategy, and campaign management before you're qualified to move into a specialized role like a content strategist.
+You will typically need to build on-the-job experience through several years in marketing generalist roles (such as marketing coordinator or marketing assistant) learning the foundations of content creation, marketing strategy, and campaign management before you're qualified to move into a specialized role like a content marketing strategist.

-Although it may take a few years to get there, starting out your marketing career with the goal of securing a content strategist position is a great way to motivate yourself, keep yourself focused on the key skills you'll need to build to prepare yourself for such a role, and give you something to work towards.
+Although it may take a few years to get there, starting out your marketing career with the goal of securing a content marketing strategist position is a great way to motivate yourself, keep yourself focused on the key skills you'll need to build to prepare yourself for such a role, and give you something to work toward.